LLNL/AMP/resize_ood/README.md

 }
 ```

-### Processing
+### Creating the dataset
-We process the original LSUN images to be the same size as CIFAR-10/100 datasets (32x32x3).
-We evaluate different resizing techniques using the Pillow Imaging Library ([https://python-pillow.org/](https://python-pillow.org/)).
+We resize the original LSUN images to be the same size as CIFAR-10/100 datasets (32x32x3) using four resizing techniques: `nearest, bilinear, bicubic,lanczos` using the Pillow Imaging Library ([https://python-pillow.org/](https://python-pillow.org/)).